drew-abbo/mcfunc_compiler/README.md

 - `pack.mcmeta` holds info about your data pack for the game ([here's a generator](https://misode.github.io/pack-mcmeta/)).

-Ideally you're directly working inside of a data pack folder in the `datapacks/` directory of a Minecraft save.
+Ideally you're directly working inside of a data pack folder in the `datapacks` directory of a Minecraft save.
 That way you can take advantage of things like hot reloading for testing.

-To send your data pack folder to a friend just zip the contents of the project (only `./data` and `./pack.mcmeta` if they don't need the source code) and send it to them.
+To send your data pack folder to a friend just zip the contents of the project (only `data` and `pack.mcmeta` if they don't need the source code) and send it to them.

 As for your `build.jsonc` file, you can use this if you don't need any libraries (this also means you don't need the `libs` folder):